China detains 10 North Koreans amid possible defector crackdown: sources

 South Korean foreign ministry spokesman Roh Kyu-deok said Seoul was “closely monitoring” the latest case of the 10 North Koreans in China.

-“We’re making diplomatic efforts with related countries so that the defectors will not be forcibly repatriated,” Roh said, declining to provide details citing safety concerns and “cooperative relations” the those countries.
+“We’re making diplomatic efforts with related countries so that the defectors will not be forcibly repatriated,” Roh said, declining to provide details citing safety concerns and “cooperative relations” with those countries.

 An official at the South Korean consulate in Shenyang said they had checked with local police regarding the whereabouts of the group, but had been unable to reach them.